-The raphe is the insertion for the pharyngeal constrictors including the middle pharyngeal constrictor.
-It originates from the greater and lesser cornu of the hyoid, inserting into the raphe.
-The yellow arrow represents a simple vector used for the length of this muscle in the OAEI supplementary analysis.34.
-To image the pharyngeal tubercle for the 4-bar analysis, a CBCT is suggested to facilitate the location of this structure.
-While it is possible to visualize an estimation of pharyngeal tubercle position with a lateral cephalometric image, scanning through a CBCT assures accuracy of imaging of the tubercle structure itself.
-Many practitioners now eschew the cephalometric X-ray machine and use a composite image of all dentition, cephalometric image, airway, adenoids and tonsils, etc. derived from CBCT alone.
-(Appendices, Figure 5).
+the four-bar analysis, CBCT is suggested to facilitate the location of this structure.
+Although it is possible to visualize an estimation of pharyngeal tubercle position with a lateral cephalometric image, CBCT ensures accuracy of imaging of the tubercle structure itself.
+Many practitioners now eschew the cephalometric x-ray machine and use a composite image of all dentition, cephalometric image, airway, adenoids, and tonsils, etc. derived from CBCT alone (Appendices, Figure 5).